 Live Video on the Rise

 As hinted at above, this is a big one.
 Only 14% of marketers tried live video in 2016, while 43% of marketers surveyed by Wyzowl.com planned to use live video content in 2017.
 More than one in five videos on Facebook are live, and are watched up to three times longer.
 That’s a huge market of interest, which simply wouldn’t be possible without the social channels there to distribute them on.
+(Will Facebook Live be impacted by the recent algorithm changes though?
+WordStream had this to say: “Creating live video or events or recurring series of how-to posts or news that addresses meaningful issues—anything that might lead to discussion and provide actual value to your prospects and customers—is the only surefire way to maintain some semblance of organic reach.”)

 How can you use video in your science marketing?
 Ideas for live video include special events, Q&A sessions, answers to frequently-asked questions, and product demonstrations.
 C&EN itself went live on Facebook to show what it was like for two of our writers to experience color for the first time.